Ellas, inocentes o culpables

-Ellas, inocentes o culpables, is a Mexican telenovela produced by TV Azteca in 2000.
+Ellas, inocentes o culpables, is a Mexican telenovela produced by Aurelio Ávila, Juan David Burns and Elisa Salinas for TV Azteca in 2000.
+It was broadcast on Azteca Trece (now Azteca Uno) from Monday, January 3, 2000 to Friday, August 25, 2000 for 170 episodes.

 Lupita D'Alessio and Luis Uribe star as the main protagonists, Iliana Fox, Leonardo García and Jorge Luis Pila as co-protagonists, while Jorge Luke star as the main antagonists.